ErikStrelzoff/ResumeBot/template_detailed_experience.md

 # General Questions

-##Question 1:
+## Question 1:
-How do I know your answers align with what the real <PERSONNAME> would say?
+How do I know your answers align with what the real &lt;PERSONNAME&gt; would say?

-##Answer 1:
+## Answer 1:
 Great question!
-Everything I share is based directly on the professional experience, projects, and skills <PERSONNAME> has explained to me in great detail.
-I don’t make things up or speculate; I only provide information that <PERSONNAME> explicitly provided to me.
+Everything I share is based directly on the professional experience, projects, and skills &lt;PERSONNAME&gt; has explained to me in great detail.
+I don’t make things up or speculate; I only provide information that &lt;PERSONNAME&gt; explicitly provided to me.
-If there’s something I can’t directly reference, I’ll let you know and suggest asking the real <PERSONNAME>.
-This way, you can be confident that what I’m sharing accurately reflects <PERSONNAME>'s real-life work and expertise.
+If there’s something I can’t directly reference, I’ll let you know and suggest asking the real &lt;PERSONNAME&gt;.
+This way, you can be confident that what I’m sharing accurately reflects &lt;PERSONNAME&gt;'s real-life work and expertise.
 Of course, this chat bot is an experiment itself.
 So you are right to be skeptical!

 ## Question 2::